Ligures

-The Ligures or Ligurians were an ancient people after whom Liguria, a region of present-day north-western Italy, is named.
+The Ligures (Latin sg.
+Ligus; also Ligustici or Ligustini) or in English Ligurians, were an ancient people after whom Liguria, a region of present-day north-western Italy, is named.
+Because of the strong Celtic influences on their language and culture, they were also known in antiquity as Celto-Ligures and hence in English as Celto-Ligurians.

-In pre-Roman times, the Ligurians occupied the present-day Italian region of Liguria, Piedmont, northern Tuscany, western Lombardy, western Emilia-Romagna and northern Sardinia, but are believed to have once occupied an even larger portion of ancient Italy as far south as Sicily.
-They inhabited also the French region of Provence-Alpes-Côte d'Azur and Corsica.
-However, it is generally believed that around 2000 BC, the Ligurians occupied a much larger area, extenting as far as what today is Catalonia (in the north-eastern corner of the Iberian Peninsula).
+In pre-Roman times, the Ligurians occupied the present-day Italian region of Liguria, Piedmont, northern Tuscany, western Lombardy, western Emilia-Romagna, and northern Sardinia, reaching also Elba and Sicily.
+They inhabited also the French region of Provence-Alpes-Côte d'Azur and Corsica; however, it is generally believed that around 2000 BC the Ligurians occupied a much larger area, extending as far as what is today Catalonia (in the north-eastern corner of the Iberian Peninsula).

 The origins of the ancient Ligurians are unclear, and an autochthonous origin is increasingly probable.
-Little is known about the ancient Ligurian language, which is based on placenames and inscriptions on steles representing warriors.
-The lack of evidence does not allow a certain linguistic classification; it may be Pre-Indo-European or an Indo-European language.
+What little is known today about the ancient Ligurian language is based on placenames and inscriptions on steles representing warriors.
+The lack of evidence does not allow a certain linguistic classification; it may be Pre-Indo-European, or an Indo-European language.

-Because of the strong Celtic influences on their language and culture, they were also known in antiquity as Celto-Ligurians.

 Name

-The Ligures are referred to as Ligyes (λιγούρες) by the Greeks and Ligures (earlier Liguses) by the Romans.
+The Ligures are referred to as Ligyes (Λιγυες) by the Greeks and Ligures (earlier Liguses) by the Romans.
 According to Plutarch, the Ligurians called themselves Ambrones, which could indicate a relationship with the Ambrones of northern Europe.